CHICAGOACTORHEADSHOTS

-Casting-ready headshots for film, TV, and theatre — theatrical and commercial looks, photographed in studio and approved by the agents who submit them.
+Casting-ready headshots for film, TV, and theatre — theatrical and commercial looks, photographed in studio with a point of view.

 Chicago actor headshots are casting-ready portraits for film, television, and theatre submissions — Actors Access, Casting Networks, agent packets, and printed 8x10s.
-Sessions start at $750 and include look planning across theatrical and commercial types.
+The session fee is $500 and includes a directed shoot across theatrical and commercial types plus a private online gallery to review your images together; individual images are $250 each, fully retouched and licensed for unlimited promotional use.
 312 Elements is led by photographer Michael Schacht, who has photographed 10,000+ people over 16 years, including working actors across Chicago's film, storefront theatre, musical theater, opera, and comedy scenes.

 See pricing and book a session at actor headshot pricing and booking.